ScottLogic/openapi-forge/README.md

 The CLI tool provided by this repository is the primary interface for the Forge:

 ~~~
 % openapi-forge help forge
-Usage: openapi-generator forge [options] <schema> <template>
+Usage: openapi-generator forge [options] <schema> <generator>

-Forge the API client from an OpenAPI specification
+Forge the API client from an OpenAPI specification.
+This command takes an
+OpenAPI schema, and uses the given generator to create a client library.

 Arguments:
   schema                An OpenAPI schema, either a URL or a file path
-  template              Path to the template
+  generator             Path, or git URL, to the language-specific generator

 Options:
-  -e, --exclude <glob>  A glob pattern that excludes files from the output (default: "")
+  -e, --exclude <glob>  A glob pattern that excludes files from the generator in the output (default: "")
-  -o, --output <path>   The path where the generated client API is located (default: ".")
+  -o, --output <path>   The path where the generated client API will be written (default: ".")
   -s, --skipValidation  Skip schema validation
   -h, --help            display help for command
 ~~~